 April 25, 2022

-Fundamental understanding of personal computer operations
+Basic understanding of computer operations

 CFP Notice: Not all courses that qualify for CFP® credit are registered by Western CPE.
 If a course does not have a CFP registration number in the compliance section, the continuing education will need to be individually reported with the CFP Board.
 For more information on the reporting process, required documentation, processing fee, etc., contact the CFP Board.
 CFP Professionals must take each course in it’s entirety, the CFP Board DOES NOT accept partial credits for courses.

 Faces of Fraud: Stay Safe from the Latest ThreatsJeff Lanza

 Working Remotely: The New NormalK2 Enterprises (Thomas G. (Tommy) Stephens, Jr., CPA, CITP, CGMA)

 Simple Safeguards: Stay Safe from Identity Theft and CybercrimeJeff Lanza

 Thomas G. (Tommy) Stephens, Jr., CPA, CITP, CGMA, received a Bachelor of Science in Business Administration (Major in Accounting) from Auburn University in 1985.
 In 1994, Mr. Stephens opened his public accounting practice in the metropolitan Atlanta area.
 In his practice, Mr. Stephens provided accounting, tax, and consulting services to individuals and a wide variety of small and emerging businesses.
 He developed a successful consulting practice providing installation and support services of small business accounting software.
 Additionally, he has authored and presented continuing professional education courses to accounting and finance professionals.
 Mr. Stephens has lectured nationally on subjects such as internal controls for …